tobiasla78/filament-simple-pages/README.md

 ## Usage

-Register the plugin in your Filament PanelProvider.
+Register the plugin in your AdminPanelProvider.

 ```php
 use Tobiasla78\FilamentSimplePages\FilamentSimplePagesPlugin;